 The executive branch of the Federal Government is responsible for enforcing the laws made by Congress.
-Its agencies and departments make regulations to implement the laws.
+Its agencies and departments make regulations to implement and enforce the laws.

 Once a year, all federal regulations are compiled into the Code of Federal regulations (CFR).
-This Code is divided into 50 titles representing various subjects.
+This Code is divided into 50 titles representing a variety of subjects.

 The Federal Register is the official publication for the federal government’s administrative agencies.
 It is published every business day and includes updates, rules and proposed rules as well as notices.

 Once each year the information is compiled into volumes called the Code of Federal Regulations.
 If you see a legal citation that looks like this -- 20 CFR § 416.
 112 -- this means that you are being referred to title 20 of the Code of Federal Regulations, Section 416.112.
 There are 50 titles and the CFRs are updated once each year, which means that any changes since that date will be in the Federal Register.